 65219 Karlstad, Sweden

-The project is produced by Galleri Ekdahl with Vision Forum and is supported by the Swedish Cultural Council and the Nordic Culture Fund.
+The project is produced by Galleri Ekdahl with Vision Forum and is supported by the Swedish Arts Council and the Nordic Culture Fund.